The mystical mangroves of Sundarbans is arguably one of the most fascinating wilderness to witness the Tiger.

 However, in order to make the most of the Tour photographically, we recommend that you be familiar with photography fundamentals.
 If you’re not, we suggest you join an Art and Science of Photography Workshop before the Tour.

-Please note: This Group Tour will begin and end in Kolkata, on the noon of day 1 and ends at Kolkata on the evening of day 8
+Please note: This Group Tour will begin and end in Kolkata, on the morning of day 1 and ends at Kolkata on the evening of day 8

-We recommend participants to arrive in Kolkata before 11:00AM on this day or the previous night (Day 0).
-Our transfers to Sundarbans from Kolkata from around the Airport area begins at 1:00PM.
-We stop for lunch and shopping on the way and arrive at Gadkhali by 4:00PM approximately, from where we board our boat to kick start the cruise to reach our lodge deeper in to the ecosystem.
+We recommend participants to arrive in Kolkata the previous night (Day 0).
+Our transfers to Sundarbans from Kolkata from around the Airport area begins at 7:00AM.
+We stop for breakfast and shopping on the way and arrive at Gadkhali by 11:00AM approximately, from where we board our boat to kick start the cruise to reach our lodge deeper in to the ecosystem.

-Following your arrival and a scrumptious dinner, a round of mutual introduction will ensue, after which your Skipper will brief the group on the natural history features and tourist rules of the park and set the tone for the tour.
+Following your arrival and a scrumptious lunch on the boat, a round of mutual introduction will ensue, after which your Skipper will brief the group on the natural history features and tourist rules of the park and set the tone for the tour.

 Our day starts before sunrise as we head to our boats and resume our exploration of the mystic mangrove forests.
 Tigers are at their most active during the early hours of dawn and late hours of dusk, so we seek to utilise the first hour of the day to the most and optimise our tiger sighting chances.

 The entire day will be spent to watch and photograph not only tigers, but all the wild inhabitants of this priceless ecosystem.
 Your Skipper will constantly impart a wealth of useful photography tips, tricks and techniques.
 Intriguing and interactive, this discussion is bound to open your eyes to many new things you can try on the days to come.